TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Camera_Software_System.md

 ## Analysis
 ### Coding Language
-The microprocessor that will run the software is defined in the [Camera Hardware system](Camera_Hardware_System.md).
-It is compatible with multiple different coding languages therefore either C++ or Python will be used.
+The microprocessor that will run the software is defined in the [Camera Hardware system](Camera_Hardware_System.md), and it is compatible with multiple different coding languages.
+Due to programmer's preference, either C++ or Python will be used.

 ### Talking with the Database System
 #### Input data